 2. The Rise of the Neo-Deme, the Band, the Pack: Against Lineage.

-A smart phone application, Autogo, for hitchhiking.
+I propose a smart phone application, Autogo, for hitchhiking.
 Overcomes the distrust by means of information symmetry.
 Very simple and anonymous.
 As hikers climb aboard a vehicle, they punch in the license plates of the driver; the driver, if they’ve also downloaded the app, will then receive a prompt from Autogo to double-verify the passenger.
 As an additional and optional feature, Autogo can track the ride via GPS, and send updates to loved ones, or to Twitter.

 Autogo effectively bypasses the need for intermediary ride-sharing centers (such as Mitfahrgelegenheit or covoiturage).
 See: Information Assymetry, Gresham’s Law, George Akerlof — “Bad coin drives good coin out.”